Overview – Masai Mara NR

 The Masai Mara is one of Africa’s most famous parks.
 The wildlife viewing is superb throughout the year.
 The park’s abundant vegetation and regular rainfall supports a huge population of herbivores, in turn attracting many predators.
-All three big cats are extremely easy to see.
+All three big cats are relatively easy to see.
 The yearly wildebeest migration coming through the park is one of the world’s most amazing wildlife spectacles.
 Just outside the Masai Mara NR are a number of conservancies and private reserves run in partnership with local Masai communities.

 - Excellent wildlife viewing throughout the year